“An ounce of prevention is worth a pound of cure.” (Ben Franklin, 1735)

 There is a trend toward trying to protect one’s valuable assets from the reach of one’s creditors during one’s lifetime and thereafter.
 While the Fraudulent Transfers Act will likely prevent you from successfully transferring your asset to someone else to avoid having them taken by presently known creditors, a properly created Asset Protection Trust may go a long way toward protecting your assets from unknown future creditors.

 In addition, there are many issues that arise when someone close to you becomes incapacitated or dies.
 Has someone close to you gotten to the point where they need to have someone else look after them and their financial affairs?
 Do they already have a power of attorney that appoints you or someone else to act on their behalf as their “attorney-in-fact,” or does a legal guardian and/or conservator need to be appointed by a court?
-Has someone close to you died without a Will (known as dying “intestate”) or other comprehensive estate plan, such as a living trust?
+Has someone close to you died without a Will (known as dying “intestate”) or another comprehensive estate plan, such as a living trust?
 Have you been nominated to be the personal representative (executor) for someone’s estate under his or her Will, or have you been appointed as a successor trustee of a trust established by someone who is now incapacitated or deceased?
 If so, you may need legal assistance in getting yourself properly appointed by a court of appropriate jurisdiction, and/or in properly administering the estate that you have been appointed to administer.

-Also, and unfortunately, sometimes people who have been appointed to serve in these roles decide to administer the assets that have been entrusted to them more for their own benefit than for those who are designated to benefit under the Will, trust document or court order.
-When this happens, you will probably need the assistance of a Utah trust attorneys to recover assets that have been inappropriately transferred or applied, and/or to have this person removed from office and replaced by someone else who can be trusted to properly administer the assets.
+Also, and unfortunately, sometimes people who have been appointed to serve in these roles decide to administer the assets that have been entrusted to them more for their own benefit than for those who are designated to benefit under the Will, trust document, or court order.
+When this happens, you will probably need the assistance of a Utah trust attorney to recover assets that have been inappropriately transferred or applied, and/or to have this person removed from office and replaced by someone else who can be trusted to properly administer the assets.